binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 You should now be able to select the phone's wireless hot-spot you want to connect to in network manager.

-## Windows 7 {#tooling-setup-windows}
+## Windows {#tooling-setup-windows}

 We will be exploiting Windows machines and networks in Fascicle 1, so for that, you will need a Windows 7, optional Windows 10, and any other Windows Operating Systems you can get set-up to help you hone your knowledge of the systems, how to defend and attack them.
 Most of the tools I have used have been installed / set-up on a Windows 7 VM.
 This way we can use the VM for both offence and exploitation.
+Then just restore to a previous snapshot after each test.

 ### Tools I Use That Need Adding to Windows {#tooling-setup-windows-tools-i-use-that-need-adding-to-windows}